Data-Science-for-Linguists-2022/UDS-child-speech/README.md

 This project was undertaken by **Caroline Gish** for the course project in the Data Science for Linguists 2022 course.

-The overall goal of this project was to see how the UDS semantic annotation framework was equipped to handle child speech.
+The overall goal of this project was to see how the UDS semantic annotation framework, a novel framework claimed to have better coverage for non-prototypical instances, was equipped to handle child speech that may contain nonprototypical instances dissimilar from the UDS training sentences.

 To read what my classmates had to say about my project during the semester, be sure to visit my [project guestbook](https://github.com/Data-Science-for-Linguists-2022/Class-Lounge/blob/main/guestbooks/guestbook_caroline.md)!